 It was good to see that Autowatch NZ did the honest thing and removed any reference to the Star ratings from their website.
 However, the likes of Mongoose and AVS seem to have carried on as if nothing has changed.

-Lets not forget that some companies were quite happy to claim that Dynatron were not “star rated” after they stopped paying the NZSA membership fees back in 2011!
+Let’s not forget that some companies were quite happy to claim that Dynatron was not “star rated” after they stopped paying the NZSA membership fees back in 2011!
 Surely going on this logic you would have thought that AVS, Mongoose and others would have dropped their claims of being “Star rated” seeing that there is no longer any NZSA representation?
-As Ron Cambell from Dynatron pointed out, the star rating system is little more then a “conspiracy to defraud the public and insurers”.
+As Ron Cambell from Dynatron pointed out, the star rating system is little more than a “conspiracy to defraud the public and insurers”.

 There is no doubt that Mongoose and AVS had both invested heavily in the “5 Star Car alarm” marketing spin.
 AVS even named their re-branded RhinoCo products after the Star rating system.
 S3 (3 star), S4 (4 star), S5 (5 Star) etc.

 Mongoose claim that all their alarms are independently tested but how do we know this is true?
 Should we simply trust them?

 Mongoose vehicle security products have been designed and developed by us in New Zealand and Australia and manufactured exclusively for us overseas to our specifications.
 The systems are then independantly tested and certified by Australian testing laboratories to ensure they meet and exceed the demands of the highest AS/NZ Standards.
 That Standard, and the level of security, is easily identified by their Star rating.

 For all I know, the tests could have been carried out by a crack addict who runs a P lab in Wagga Wagga!